cahilfoley/react-snowfall/README.md

 ## Usage

-Basic usage requires no properties and will take match the size of the parent element.
+Basic usage requires no properties - it will grow to fill the parent element.

 ```jsx
 import React from 'react'